Updated-NoCheatPlus/Docs/Settings/Checks/[Moving-Vehicle]-Envelope.md

 Permission (bypass): `nocheatplus.checks.moving.vehicle.envelope`
 Exemption: `MOVING_VEHICLE.ENVELOPE`

-The VehicleEnvelope check handles everything related to vehicle movement (As of 1.9, vehicles are not under the server's control anymore so we need checks for players in vehicle as well)
+The VehicleEnvelope check handles everything related to vehicle movement (As of 1.9, vehicles are not under the server's control anymore so we need checks for players in vehicles as well)

 | Option | Description |
 | :----- | :--------- |